Five tasks to complete before requesting funding

 "Allow your banker to get to know you.
 It all starts with building a good rapport," says Strathman.

-Funding requests vary depending on the type of financing you seek, but all requests should demonstrate that you handle your finances responsibly and have the capacity to repay your debt.
+Information you will be asked to provide will vary depending on the type of financing you seek, but all requests should demonstrate that you handle your finances responsibly and have the capacity to repay your debt.

 Wells Fargo offers many different credit and financing products.
 Smaller requests may be based on stated incomes which do not require a business plan.
 However, if you are looking for a larger loan, an SBA loan, or a line of credit, you will need to submit a business plan along with financial statements.
 These statements would document your business performance or financial capacity (for newer businesses) as required by your banker.